supratim94336/SparkifyNonRelDataModel/README.md

 You can you use the test.ipynb notebook to query according to your needs

 ### About the data
-You can dump your user_activity_log .csv formatted files inside the data folder
+You can dump your user_activity_log in terms of .csv formatted files inside the data folder

 ### Example Queries
 Once you are done setting up you can get started with some exciting